thismusicisfalse/DAOCPU/README.md

 ![](imagesStorage/Screenshot%202021-02-22%20at%2012.52.51%20PM.png)

 The generative composition may also be paired with the Dao De Jing analysis program.
 In this combination, the Dao De Jing analysis program functions like a "meta-conductor".
 It generates "interruption melodies" that causes brief disruptions in musical time.
-The program achieves this by processing the text of the _Dao De Jing_, and translating punctuations into number of notes in a melody.
-It also takes over the introduction-of-mantra function from the conductor program.
+The program achieves this by processing the text of the _Dao De Jing_, and mapping different punctuations to durations.
+It also takes over the introduction-of-mantra function (from the conductor program).

 This component may also be used as a "backing track" for an improvizer to perform alongside.
 A backing track version of the composition is currently under development.